 The Southeastern Community College Emergency Medical Technician Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 Commission on Accreditation of Allied Health Education Program

 Seminole, FL 33775

 The EMT classes are offered in both night and day part-time format.

 Emergency Medical Services - EMT Certificate

 Admission standards apply to this program.
-Students must have a current CPR Certification.
+Students must be at least seventeen years of age.
 All other eligibility requirements must be met.

 Emergency Medical Technician Certificate awarded after completion of EMS-201, which is offered in both fall and spring semesters.